0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

   has a provider list and further information about endpoints.

 ???+ note

-    The chain endpoints now reside in a collection of key-value pairs denoted `chainConfigs`.
-See the config example below for details.
+    As new external chains become supported, the chain endpoints configuration should be updated to support these.
+See [here](node-health-and-maintenance.md#updating-your-byoc-chain-configuration) for information on updating your chain endpoints configuration.

 - The IP, port and network public key of at least one other producer on the format `networkPublicKey:ip:port`, e.g. `02fe8d1eb1bcb3432b1db5833ff5f2226d9cb5e65cee430558c18ed3a3c86ce1af:172.2.3.4:9999`.
 The location of other known